myolwinhein-data/Supermarket-Sale-Analysis-Power-BI-/README.md

 ## Dashboard
 <img width="1322" height="743" alt="Screenshot 2026-02-16 234444" src="https://github.com/user-attachments/assets/3b2cdca1-100b-497b-886d-2251cedc048c" />

-## Insights
+## Key Insights
 - Total Sales and total profit peaked in January but dropped in February before recovering in March.
 - Data identifies 11:15 AM,1:45 PM and 7:30 PM as the peak hours for sales.
 - E-wallet emerges as the most preferred payment method by count, followed by Cash and Credit Card.
 - There is a balanced revenue distribution across all product categories.
 - Female customers are the primary growth drivers and Normal (non-member) customers indicate a massive opportunity for growth.

-## Conclusion
+## Final Conclusion
-- To have a growth sales potential, need to change the sales strategies next months not to be like February.
+To have a growth sales potential, need to change the sales strategies next months not to be like February.
 Focus more new products or special promotions on female customers and create simple plan for normal customer to signup as Members.
 Make to have enough staff and stock at the peak hours.